BognarSzGergo/ImageSegmentationByKmeans/README.md

 # ImageSegmentationByKmeans
  Image Segmentation using K-Means algorithm in C#

-(This program is a university assignment.)
+(This project is a university assignment.)

  ## Images
 <table>